Not sure whether to buy a condo or rent an apartment? It’s a major life decision, but it doesn’t have to be stressful.

 Pros and cons of condos

-The housing market is constantly changing—but with the COVID-19 pandemic, condos, townhouses, and single-family homes are being snatched up faster than ever.
+The housing market is constantly changing, but condos are being snatched up faster than ever.
 Before you jump headlong into one of the biggest investments you’ll ever make, let’s discuss the pros and cons of buying a condo.

 Pros of condos